RubenFlorissen/ESP8266_LCD_CRYPTO_TICKER/README.md

 ![Schematic of the Ticker](FRITZING_TICKER.png)

 ## Prerequisites:
 First of all, you're going to need an ESP8266 board.
 They are available off of AliExpress for a decent price.
 You're also going to need a 16x2 LCD with preferably a header attached to the back, it saves you from soldering the pins.
-Jumper cables should be bought as well, and a breadboard, these are pretty self-explanatory.
+Jumper cables should be bought as well, and a breadboard.
+These are pretty self-explanatory.
 Adding a buzzer is optional.
 You'll also need to install some libraries, be sure to check the includes.